President of Chief Executive Women

 Kathryn Fagg is an experienced chairman and board member having worked in senior executive roles across a range of industries, from resources, to manufacturing and logistics, as well as banking and professional services, in Australia, New Zealand and Asia.

-Kathryn is a Non-Executive Director on the boards of ASX-listed companies Boral, Djerriwarrh Investments and Incitec Pivot.
+Kathryn is Chairman of Boral Ltd, and Non-Executive Director on the boards of ASX-listed companies Djerriwarrh Investments and Incitec Pivot.
 She was a member of the board of the Reserve Bank of Australia from 2013 to early 2018.

 Kathryn is Chairman of the Melbourne Recital Centre as well as Breast Cancer Network Australia (BCNA).
 She previously served as Chairman of Parks Victoria.